Germany–United States relations: Education

 Upon becoming the secretary of education of Massachusetts in 1837, Horace Mann (1796–1859) worked to create a statewide system of professional teachers, based on the Prussian model of "common schools."
 Prussia was developing a system of education by which all students were entitled to the same content in their public classes.
 Mann initially focused on elementary education and on training teachers.
 The common-school movement quickly gained strength across the North.
 His crusading style attracted wide national support, providing a German roots for the school systems in most states.
 An important technique which Mann had learned in Prussia and introduced in Massachusetts in 1848 was to place students in grades by age.
 They progressed through the grades together, regardless of differences of aptitude.
 In addition, he used the lecture method common in European universities, which required students to receive professional instruction rather than teach one another.
 American adopted the German kindergarten.
 German immigrants brought gymnastics and physical education through the Turner movement.

 Over 15,000 American scholars and scientists studied at German universities before 1914; 8% were women.
 They returned with PhDs and built research-oriented universities based on the German model, such as Cornell, Johns Hopkins, Chicago and Stanford, and upgraded established schools like Harvard, Columbia and Wisconsin.
 Flush with dollars, they built research libraries overnight, often by purchasing major collections in Europe.
 Syracuse University purchased the research library of Germany's leading historian Leopold von Ranke (1795-1886).

 Music

 In the colonial era, the Pennsylvania German sects brought their love of music.
 Moravian music proved widely influential.
-In the mid to late late 19th century, Philadelphia, Boston, New York, Cincinnati, Chicago and other musically inclined cities created symphony orchestras which featured German classical music; prominent German conductors were hired, along with performers and teachers.
+In the mid to late 19th century, Philadelphia, Boston, New York, Cincinnati, Chicago and other musically inclined cities created symphony orchestras which featured German classical music; prominent German conductors were hired, along with performers and teachers.
 Theodore Thomas (1835–1905) was the most influential figure, introducing modern European composers and orchestral technique to New York, Cincinnati and Chicago.

-In return, Matthias Hohne brought the harmonica to Germany in 1857, where hooty-tooty became popular.
+In return, Matthias Hohner brought the harmonica to Germany in 1857, where hooty-tooty became popular.